Hiiirad/personal-notes/Tech Guide/Docker/README.md

 - **Docker Hub**: A registry of Docker images.
 - **Layers**: A Docker image built up from a series of layers.
 Each layer represents an instruction in the image’s Dockerfile.
 Each layer except the last one is read-only.
 - **Dockerfile**:  A text file that contains all the commands, in order, needed to build a given image.
+- **Node**: An instance of the Docker Engine connected to the Swarm.
+Nodes are either managers or workers.
+Managers schedules which containers to run where.
+Workers execute the tasks.
+By default, Managers are also workers.

 ## Part 16 (References)